State Bar of Arizona Regulations

 1. Annual CLE.

-1. Substantive Requirement: The 12 hour substantive requirement refers to CLE Activities in the pecialist's area of specialization.
+1. Substantive Requirement: The 12 hour substantive requirement refers to CLE Activities in the specialist's area of specialization.

 2. Professional Responsibility Requirement: The three hour professional responsibility requirement refers to CLE Activities on topics of professional responsibility, as defined in Rule 45, Ariz.
 R. Sup.
 Ct.
 (MCLE Rule).

-3. Categories of CLE Activities: Within the overall 15 hour CLE requirement, 12 of which must be substantive and three of which must be professional responsibility, the following minimum and maximums apply:
+3. Categories of CLE Activities: Within the overall 15 hour CLE requirement, 12 of which must be substantive and three of which must be professional responsibility (ethics), the following minimum and maximums apply:

 a.
 At least five hours must be earned by attendance at Interactive CLE.

 b.
 No more than 7.5 hours may be earned through a combination of teaching and/or writing CLE.
-Writing legal material must be in the area of specialization.
+Written legal material must be in the area of specialization.